elgopher/pixiq/docs/architecture.md

 + in most cases new features should be added to new packages (unless something was missing from the beginning)
 + Pixiq should be more like a **library** not a framework.
-It basically means, that the library user decides how to setup an application and how everything should work together, not the other way around.
+It basically means, that the library user decides how to setup an application and how to glue everything together, not the other way around.
 Sometimes using a premade setup function or some fixed pipeline may save a few keystrokes, but this kind of functionality should be only available in addition to the usual means.
 + when Pixiq will reach the `v1.0.0` version it won't be possible to change the API